 If are based in the EU, you may have certain additional rights which are set out in section X below.
 If you are a resident of California, please see our California Privacy Notice at www.connexity.com/california-privacy.

-I. What information do we collect about you and where do we collect it from?
+I. What information do we collect about you and from where do we collect it?

 (a) Information you give us: We collect your information when you choose to contact us via our Sites, where you request to be sent a copy of any materials we make available on our Sites or where you subscribe to receive our newsletters or email updates.